Tiny Tim Mobbed at the Melody Shop — 1969

 by Paula Bosse

 Tiny Tim — one of the most … unusual performers of the 1960s — was a hit with teenagers when he made his first appearance in Dallas at the Melody Shop in NorthPark mall on January 23, 1969.
-What had been expected to be a nice little autograph party turned into something altogether unexpected.
+What had been expected to be a nice little autograph party which might attract a small number of fans and curiosity-seekers turned into something altogether unexpected.

 Tiny Tim (…”Tiny”?
 “Tim”?
 “Mr. Tim?”…) had the unlikeliest of hits during the hippie-era: “Tiptoe Through the Tulips,” a lilting little ukulele-accompanied song which had originally been a hit in 1929.
 Tiny Tim’s first few appearances on U.S. television must have caused a lot of heads to be scratched and/or jaws to be dropped.
 He was just kind of … weird.
 But gentle, and he seemed to be a genuinely nice fellow who just happened to have a penchant for songs from the megaphone-era of popular music.
 If you’ve never seen Tiny Tim — or if you just haven’t seen this performance in a long time — this clip from the Tonight show (1968?) is … well … it’s great.

-Tiny was back in Dallas a few months later, this time to do a book-signing at Sanger-Harris.
+Tiny was back in Dallas a few months later, this time to do a book-signing at the downtown Sanger-Harris.
 (Yes!
 He wrote a book!)

-No riot was reported this visit, but he did give a little interview and impromptu performance to Channel 8 while he was in town (and am I the only person who sees shades of Jeffrey Tambor here?):
+No riot was reported this visit, but Sanger’s still packed by fans who wanted a book signed by Mr. Tim (who signed with a pink quill pen).
+While in town, he give a little interview and an impromptu performance at a press conference (am I the only person who sees shades of Jeffrey Tambor here?):

 Also in 1969, he took time out to pose with KLIF on-air talent Paxton Mills, Dave Ambrose, Deano Day, Hal Martin, Sande Stevens (not sure if she worked for KLIF), and Jim Taber, seen below.